 33. What if someone signs up at a trade show on a newsletter and marketing campaign list?

 Signing a consent statement on a paper form or an iPad is valid proof of consent.
 You don't need to ask for it again.
-According to GDPR, you have to be able to demonstrate that the person gave his consent.
+According to GDPR, you have to be able to demonstrate that the person gave his or her consent.

 34. Can I send out an email asking people to unsubscribe instead of asking them to consent?
 If they don’t unsubscribe, then they are consenting.